fda99940-alt/Battlegamev2/README.md

 # Mindsweeper

-**Mindsweeper** is a browser-only twist on Minesweeper: a single static page with keyboard-first controls, persistent history, replay tooling, and configurable specials.
-It now supports both a 3D dice-style board (d4/d6/d8/d12/d20 face presets) and a classic single-plane 2D board mode, while keeping the same reveal/flag/special systems.
+**Mindsweeper** is a browser-only twist on Minesweeper: a single static page with keyboard-first controls, persistent history, replay tooling, configurable specials, and swappable renderers.
+It supports both a 3D dice-style board (d4/d6/d8/d12/d20 face presets) and a classic single-plane 2D board mode, while keeping the same reveal/flag/special systems.

 ## Structure overview